Slalamander/mdi_pil/README.md

 ### Usage:

 The classes return PhotoImage objects, so they are used in the same way you'd use a `PIL.ImageTk.PhotoImage`.
+The ``MDIButton`` widget making combining text and an icon convenient, and allows using custom fonts without the hassle and limitations of doing so via TKinter.
+The downside of this is that the text is part of the image as well, so for accessibility (i.e. screenreaders), extra steps like a tooltip widget are needed.

 For more info on styling than is in the docstrings, look at the documentation for ttkbootstrap and tkinter itself.